Fireskull-06/quarter-car-suspension-simulation/Optimization_Representative_Car/Documentation/7A_Optimization_Objective_and_Weighting.md

 - The RMS performance metrics were normalized before being combined.
 - Multiple weighting schemes were evaluated.
-- The comfort objective used weights of 0.60, 0.25, and 0.15.
+- The comfort objective used weights of **0.60, 0.25, and 0.15**.
-- The balanced/weighted objective used weights of 0.50, 0.30, and 0.20.
+- The balanced/weighted objective used weights of **0.50, 0.30, and 0.20**.
-- The balanced/weighted objective produced a score of 0.65718 for the final configuration.
+- The balanced/weighted objective produced a score of **0.65718** for the final configuration.
-- The same optimized suspension parameters were obtained across the evaluated objectives.
+- The same optimized suspension parameters were obtained across the evaluated optimization approaches.
 - The final optimized suspension configuration was:

-$$
-\boxed{K_s=15,000\;N/m}
-$$

-$$
-\boxed{C_s=600\;Ns/m}
-$$
+**Kₛ = 15,000 N/m**

+**Cₛ = 600 Ns/m**